 The Headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing body.

 Governors make frequent visits into school to work with both children and staff.
 Their good work and dedication is reflected in their close working knowledge of our school.
-Our Chair of Governors is Lynn Stansfield, she can be contacted via the school office.
+Our Chair of Governors is Lynn Stansfield, she can be contacted in writing via the school office.